Article by Jerry Low

 In fact, a human soul is not as dark as it seems.
 It is always ready and even willing to reveal its secrets to the confidant.
 As a rule, web community members having their own websites are open for communication, socialization and other things like that.
 Besides, personal websites serve as a kind of virtual CVs for their owners.
 Most often, if you are as sharp as a needle, seeing a person’s website, you’ll easily tell even more about site owner than he/she wanted to say.

 Hand-picked and main design elements recorded for your viewing pleasure!
 Enjoy.

 Moving on, we will look at the essential steps of creating your very own personal websites.

 There are basically 3 major steps to start any kind of websites –

 On Internet, your domain is your identity.
 It’s how people find you and the name others pass along.
 So apparently, you need a good domain name – something unique, catchy, and meaningful.

 When we talk about web host, we basically refer it to the company that lease out computer servers and networks to host your website.
 There are four types of web hosting services – shared, VPS, dedicated, and cloud hosting.
 While all these hosting will act as the storage center for your website; they differ in amount of storage capacity, control, speed, reliability, functions and features, as well as technical knowledge requirement.

 If you are new, shared hosting should be the best type of web host to start with.

 Try output something and get it onto the web.
 The fine-tuning and modification can come later after you have learned your skills.
-One easy way to design a website is to use a WYSIWYG web editor like Dreamweaver or Frontpage.
+One easy way to design a website is to use a WYSIWYG web editor like Adobe Dreamweaver CC.
 Such editors work just like a normal word processor and allow you to design your site visually without handling too much technical details.